rubenvannieuwpoort/posts/2020-01-26-the-singular-value-decomposition.md

 # The singular value decomposition

 In this article, I will prove that every matrix has a *compact singular value decomposition*.
+I have chosen to prove the existence of the compact singular value decomposition instead of the normal singular value decomposition, since this makes the proof much more natural.
+The existence of the singular value decomposition and other variants then follows from the existence of the compact singular value decomposition.

 **Theorem**: *Any matrix $M \in \mathbb{C}^{m \times n}$ of rank $r$ has a decomposition*